 (iii) At the end of the first year of the Society, following the Council election, the new Council (2X members) will elect additional members to form an Executive Committee of 8 members.
 At the end of the second year the new Council (3X members) will choose another 4 members to the EC (The EC will then be at its full size).
 At the end of the third year, the first three members will complete their first term as EC members, and so forth.

 (vi) The President will be Chair of the Executive Committee and of the Council.

-(vii) The incumbent Secretary will arrange an election by the Council for all vacent positions.
+(vii) The incumbent Secretary will arrange an election by the Council for all vacant positions.
 Candidates must be members of the Council.

-(viii) The vacent positions will be voted in the chronological order of President, Vice President(s), Secretary, Treasurer, Executive Committee Member.
-A successful candidate can only hold one of these positions, and once elected is not eligable to stand for any remining positions.
-An unsucessful candidate for one of the positions may stand in a subsequent election for a remaining position.
+(viii) The vacant positions will be voted in the chronological order of President, Vice President(s), Secretary, Treasurer, Executive Committee Member.
+A successful candidate can only hold one of these positions, and once elected is not eligible to stand for any remaining positions.
+An unsuccessful candidate for one of the positions may stand in a subsequent election for a remaining position.

 2. No by-laws.